 Individual accounts are maintained for each Plan participant.
-Each participant's account is credited with the participant's contributions, the Company's matching contributions, the Company's retirement contributions, and investment funds' earnings, and is charged with the allocation of administrative expenses, investment funds' losses, and withdrawals including benefit payments.
+Each participant's account is credited with the participant's contributions, the Company's retirement contributions, and investment funds' earnings, and is charged with the allocation of administrative expenses, investment funds' losses, and withdrawals including benefit payments.
 Allocations are based on participant earnings or account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.